Looted/bizzwords/memory-bank/systemPatterns.md

 - Template event handling: Handle complex event type casting in component methods rather than inlining in templates for better maintainability and to avoid template parser limitations.
 - Modular worker architecture: AI worker split into focused modules (models, parsing, message handling) for better testability and maintainability.
 - Singleton pattern: AI model pipelines use lazy-loaded singletons to avoid redundant initialization.
+- Component state reset: Modal/Menu components using signals and OnPush strategy must explicitly reset internal state (using effects or inputs) when closed, as component instances persist in the DOM.

 Testing patterns:
 - Mock external dependencies: Use vi.mock() to isolate units from external libraries (transformers.js, browser APIs).